 In early July 1947, a mysterious object crashed on a ranch 30 miles north of Roswell.
 The Roswell Army Air Field (RAAF) issued a statement claiming to have recovered a crashed “flying disk,” and an article ran on the front page of the Roswell Daily Record.
 The next day, however, the RAAF changed its statement to say that the object was a weather balloon.
 The statement sparked immediate controversy and has continued to be a topic of debate.
 MainStreet Roswell, Roswell Parks and Recreation, Roswell Museum and Art Center, the Roswell Runners Club, and Roswell Lodgers Tax invite UFO enthusiasts and skeptics alike to join in the celebration of this “debate,” of the Roswell Incident at the UFO Festival.
 Taking place each 4th of July weekend, events include guest speakers, authors, live entertainment, a costume contest, a pet costume contest, parade, car show and contest.

-Each September, more than 35,000 motorcycles roar into the Ruidoso Valley for the annual Ruidoso Golden Aspen Motorcycle Rally and Trade Show in September.
+Each May, more than 35,000 motorcycles roar into the Ruidoso Valley for the annual Ruidoso Aspen Cash Motorcycle Rally.

-Sponsored by the Golden Aspen Rally Association, the rally, features a daily trade show, food and beverage, poker runs, field games, giveaways, & the crowning of the Golden Aspen Rally Queen and King.
+Sponsored by the Golden Aspen Rally Association, the rally features a parade, food and beverage, poker runs, field games, giveaways, & the crowning of the Golden Aspen Rally Queen and King.

 Taking place every summer in Silver City, New Mexico since 2012, the Silver City CLAY Festival gathers together artists, educators, entrepreneurs, families, youth, adventurers, and life-long learners to explore clay in its many forms as well as its impact on our history, present, and future.
 CLAY features hands-on workshops, exhibitions, tours, lectures, Gallery Night, CLAYFest Market, youth activities, and more.
 The festival intends to foster an entrepreneurial spirit that engages local businesses, artists, and the global community in a unified enthusiasm for clay leading to rural economic sustainability.